rahul8577/hrms/README.md

 # hrms
-hrms project using html css bootstrap and mysql
+hrms project using html css bootstrap mysql and php